tahaemara/raspberry-pi-mp3-player/README.md

                       Implementation of MP3 player using Raspberry Pi

-   This program allows you play mp3 files on a USB flash drive.
+   This program allows you playing mp3 files on a USB flash drive.

    steps of operations: